wl-research/nubia/README.md

 #### Citation:

-If you use Nubia in your work, please cite it as:
+If you use Nubia in your work, please cite:

 ```
 @misc{kane2020nubia,